NikolayRys/stopgap_13632/README.md

 ![Stopgap logo](logo.png)

 ## Disclaimer
-As on 24.10.2017 this bug has been fixed in 2.3.5, 2.4.2 and 2.5.x
+**The best way to fix this bug is to update your interpreter.**
-The best way to fix this bug is to update your interpreter.
+As on 24.10.2017 this bug has been fixed in 2.3.5, 2.4.2, 2.5.0 and all newer versions.
-*Also, this gem is not fit for ARM processor architecture.*
+Also, this gem is not fit for ARM processor architecture.

 ## Description
 A gem with a temporary stopgap workaround for MRI Ruby for the bug https://bugs.ruby-lang.org/issues/13632 until the proper fix gets backported.